openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 When a VP Token is returned, the respective response MUST include the following parameters:

 `vp_token`:
 : REQUIRED.
 JSON String or JSON object that MUST contain a single Verifiable Presentation or an array of JSON Strings and JSON objects each of them containing a Verifiable Presentations.
-Each Verifiable Presentation MUST be represented as a JSON string (that is a Base64url encoded value) or a JSON object depending on a format as defined in Appendix A of [@!OpenID.VCI].
+Each Verifiable Presentation MUST be represented as a JSON string (that is a base64url-encoded value) or a JSON object depending on a format as defined in Appendix A of [@!OpenID.VCI].
 When a single Verifiable Presentation is returned, the array syntax MUST NOT be used.
 If Appendix A of [@!OpenID.VCI] defines a rule for encoding the respective Credential format in the Credential Response, this rules MUST also be followed when encoding Credentials of this format in the `vp_token` response parameter.
 Otherwise, this specification does not require any additional encoding when a Credential format is already represented as a JSON object or a JSON string.

 `presentation_submission`:
 : REQUIRED.
 The `presentation_submission` element as defined in [@!DIF.PresentationExchange].
 It contains mappings between the requested Verifiable Credentials and where to find them within the returned VP Token.
 This is expressed via elements in the `descriptor_map` array, known as Input Descriptor Mapping Objects.
 These objects contain a field called `path`, which, for this specification, MUST have the value `$` (top level root path) when only one Verifiable Presentation is contained in the VP Token, and MUST have the value `$[n]` (indexed path from root) when there are multiple Verifiable Presentations, where `n` is the index to select.
 Additional parameters can be defined by Credential Formats, see (#alternative_credential_formats) for details.